 EP Review: Crush! by Essosa

 Essosa’s third EP pairs Janet-era keyboards with modern drums and writes love songs for people on borrowed time.
-She’s a self-taught producer, and the production proves it.

-At 14, Joy Aiseosa Bakare started making handwritten books about the music industry.
+At 14, Joy Aiseosa Bakare started making beats.
 Structured notes on option periods, how album deals get built, contract language.
 She grew up between Toronto and Essex, played piano from three, wrote songs from eight.
 Her parents played gospel and jazz in the house.
-She studied pharmacy at University College London and recorded demos between lectures, and when she needed money for her first music video (“Lemonade,” off the 2021 EP Dreamworld), she ate crackers for months and worked late pub shifts to cover the shoot.
-She graduated with her degree, had a job offer in hand, and chose music instead.
-“I’m not a lawyer,” Essosa has told interviewers, “but I can read a contract relatively well, because I’ve been studying that since I was 14.”
+She studied pharmacy at University College London and music engineering on the side, and when she needed money for her first music video (“Lemonade,” off the 2021 EP Dreamworld), her flatmates watched her eat nothing but crackers for two or three months while she worked late pub shifts to cover the shoot.
+She graduated with her pharmacy degree, had a job offer in hand, and chose music instead.
+“I came into the industry with a very, very, very strong sense of self that a lot of new artists don’t have,” Essosa has said.
+“I was already an adult and I’d already been making beats, making music, and writing music.”

 Crush!, her third EP, found its sound early.
 The first song she and producer jkarri wrote together was “Missing U,” and it set the template: “We knew we wanted a 90s synth with 2026 drums.”
 That ratio held for every session that followed.
 The keyboards recall Janet Jackson’s mid-90s singles—one press outlet noted the resemblance between “Missing U” and “Together Again”—and the drums tick at the clipped, slightly jumpy pace jkarri brings to his production for PinkPantheress and Nia Archives (it sounds like a 1996 slow jam that someone rebooted with double-time hi-hats and forgot to tell the synths).
 “Missing U” does something different than the rest.
 Essosa had left someone, knew it was the right call, and still pictured him with another woman and wanted to swallow her pride (“I wanna put my pride aside/But I can’t handle it tonight”).
 The second verse talks about going outside, finding courage to explain.